 Skip to content

-3-Day Vadodara and Champaner Itinerary
+3 Day Vadodara and Champaner Itinerary

-A 10-day Gujarat trip start-off from Vadodara.
+This guide takes you to bustling bazaars, historical walks, and the Lakshmi Vilas Palace.
+If you have one extra day in the city, take a day trip to the UNESCO World Heritage Site, Champaner.
+A 10-day Gujarat trip starts from Vadodara.
 My train arrived on time from Bengaluru (Bangalore).
 Vadodara is the third-largest city in Gujarat.
-Autorickshaw took me to Arudh Mahal Homestay.
-The homestay is a walking distance of bazaars and the Lakshmi Vilas Palace.
+Its former name was Baroda.
+Vadodara was an Indian state ruled by the Gaekwad Dynasty for 200 years.
+Hired an autorickshaw to take me to Arudh Mahal Homestay.
+The homestay is a walking distance of the bazaars and the Lakshmi Vilas Palace.

 3-Day Itinerary